by Colin Cruz, Program Director of The Blast and The Blast Blender.

 Christian Ministry Bands Who Swear On an Album: I think P.O.D. created its own category here.
 Our board decided to pull all their music after they dropped an F-bomb on a recent album.
 “From the same mouth come blessing and cursing.
 My brothers, these things ought not to be so. ” (James 3:10).
 That, or they fall in to the Spiritual or Christian Entertainment band categories.

-The Blast and The Blast Blender aim to focus heavily on Christian Ministry bands.
+The Blast, The Blast Blender, The Implosion and The Blastozoic Era aim to focus heavily on Christian Ministry bands.
 Ministry is why we do what we do.
 There is a tolerance and promotion of Christian Entertainment bands, as their lyrics agree with Scripture and they are professing Christians.
 Spiritual bands: we may inadvertently play some of these, but not on purpose.
 It is a benefit of the doubt thing with regards to their label or their marketing declaring them to be a Christian band.

 One thing we don’t do is…go out of our way to play Spiritual bands and hope they are a Christians.